 Cadian Astra Militarum Imperial Guard and Space Marine miniatures are Copyright Games Workshop PLC.
 Images are used here for scale comparison, which we believe constitutes fair use.

 Your parts should be virtually 100% free of defects and bubbles, and have only minimal mould lines, so clean up is usually straightforward.
 It's easiest to remove the parts from the sprues carefully with clippers.
 Arms are supplied as pairs, and should be kept on their "letter" tab until they are about to be glued on a model!

 Resin is reasonably easy to work with, but if you choose to use sandpaper or a file this can create hazardous dust.
 Work in a well-ventilated area and use water on your tools to minimise dust in the air.

 Resin parts can occasionally have a shiny surface from the casting process which can interfere with paint sticking, so it's best to give the parts a gentle scrub with warm water, detergent and a toothbrush, take extra care with thin or smaller parts.

 DRY FITTING - We strongly recommend that at ALL stages of assembly, you test fit the parts without glue first before adding glue and making the connection permanent.

 Resin parts need to be glued to other resin parts with Super Glue, please take care to avoid glueing the resin parts to your fingers, tools, desk etc.

-Legs are supplied with textured tabs which fit exactly into the supplied slotta bases, and should sit flush and almost disappear when painted, but you may wish to add sand, filler or use alternative bases.
-The Peg on the waist joint fits Regiments torsos, but can be clipped off and smoothed if you want to use the legs with other torsos.
+Legs are supplied with textured tabs that fit exactly into the supplied slotta bases, and should sit flush and almost disappear when painted, but you may wish to add sand, filler or use alternative bases.
+The Peg on the waist joint fits Regiments torsos but can be clipped off and smoothed if you want to use the legs with other torsos.